Should Northeast Tenn. mask mandates be reinstated? Health leaders weigh in

 “We believe that the mask mandates work, we think it’s important for our region at this point.
 We would still encourage that to happen.
 As unpopular of a decision as that is, we do think that it works and that they are effective so we would ask that they continue with that,” said Deaton.

-The Northeast TN Regional Health Office would be in support of reinstating local mask mandates.
+The Northeast Regional Health Office would be in support of reinstating local mask mandates.

 Their office said in a statement today, “Masks are an important part of the fight against COVID-19 and we strongly urge everyone to wear a mask in public at all times to help protect the community and prevent further spread of COVID-19.
 We also encourage anyone 16 and older to receive a COVID-19 vaccine.”